Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

 Please do NOT change the first-level section titles (#Insight Analysis, etc.).
 I have regex that searches for these headers and puts the interactive components in the correct location.
 Feel free to add your own second-level (##) and third-level (###) headers.

+**Please do not push directly to the repo.
+Instead, add your content and code on branches, and submit pull requests.
+I will review code and approve pull requests.**

+If you need to add extra modules to the project, please email me at mwf62@cornell.edu, and I can install them into the project environment.

 ## Development

 ### Commands